josdejong/svelte-jsoneditor/README.md

 npm run format          # Automatically fix linting issues

-npm run release-dry-run # To run the build and see the change list without actually publishing npm run release         # Publish to npm.
-Will increase version number, update changelog, etc.
+npm run release-dry-run # To run the build and see the change list without actually publishing npm run release         # Publish to npm (requires login).
+It will increase version number,
-                        # Note that it will publish two npm packages: `svelte-jsoneditor` and
+                        # update changelog, etc. Note that it will publish two npm packages:
-                        # `vanilla-jsoneditor`.
-You'll need to enter a one-time password for npm.
+                        # `svelte-jsoneditor` and `vanilla-jsoneditor`.
 ```

 ## License